SulmanK/Machine-Learning/README.md

 # Machine-Learning
 Coursera - Stanford Course on Machine Learning published under my [RPubs repository](https://rpubs.com/SulmanKhan/444167) and [GitHub repository](https://github.com/SulmanK/Machine-Learning)

-This readme includes lecture notes and programming exercises with commands to run the following MATLAB/Octave scripts.
+Includes lecture notes and programming exercises with commands to run the following MATLAB/Octave scripts.

 Each directory contains a pdf document with instructions and more detailed analyses for each exercise.

 ## Lecture Notes